When a Death Occurs at Home

-If a loved one passes away expectedly at home, the first this thing to do is contact their doctor.
-The doctor will attend to verify the death and this must be done before contacting your appointed funeral directors.
+If a loved one passes away at home (and this was expected), the first this thing to do is contact their doctor.
+The doctor will attend to verify the death, and this must be done before contacting your appointed funeral director.

 The Medical Certificate of Cause of Death will normally be completed when the doctor visits your home, though you may need to visit the surgery to obtain it.

-Once you have obtained the certificate, book an appointment at the registrars in the sub-district in which the death occurred.
+Once you have obtained the certificate, book an appointment at the registrars’ office in the sub-district in which the death occurred.

 When the death has been registered, please contact us to make an appointment to start making the necessary arrangements.
 We will then be able to support you throughout the process.

 Please do not hesitate to call us at any time for assistance on 01543 415050.

 If your loved one has passed away in hospital (and this was expected), you will first need to make the initial contact with your chosen funeral director.
 They will then explain the necessary steps to bring your loved one into their care.

 The funeral director will make you aware that, for the hospital to release the deceased into their care, the hospital will need to see the Certificate for Burial or Cremation (the “Green Certificate”).
 This will mean collecting the Medical Certificate of Cause of Death from the hospital and then making an appointment at the registrars’ office in the sub-district in which the death occurred, where they will issue you with the Green Certificate.